nea2310/Metalamp-2nd-task/README.md

 └─── pages

 ```
-`index.js` is a main file that imports each `.js` and `.scss` file in the `src` folder and automatically adds it to the bundle.
+`index.js` is the main file that imports each `.js` and `.scss` file in the `src` folder and  adds it to the bundle.

-`components` - this folder includes all components available for all pages.
+`components` -  components available for all pages of the project.

-`pages` - this folder includes all pages of the project.
+`pages` - all pages of the project.

 #### `components`
 `components` has the following structure: